oracle/weblogic-kubernetes-operator/docs-source/content/userguide/cicd/choose-an-approach.md

 - *Can you make the desired change with a configuration override?*
-  The WebLogic Kubernetes Operator allows you to inject a number of [configuration overrides]({{< relref "/userguide/managing-domains/configoverrides/_index.md" >}}) into your pods at startup time.
+  The WebLogic Kubernetes Operator allows you to inject a number of [configuration overrides]({{< relref "/userguide/managing-domains/configoverrides/_index.md" >}}) into your pods before starting any servers in the domain.
 This allows you to use the same image for multiple different configurations.
 A good example would be changing the settings for a data source, for example.
 You may wish to have a larger connection pool in your production environment than you do in your development/test environments.
 You probably also